ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-04-CAD_Basics_-_How_to_Use_the_Toolbar_(Ribbon)_and_Timeline_-_Education_Chapter_1_Lesson_4.md

 ---

-A) When actively sketching
+A) When using keyboard shortcuts

-B) When not actively sketching
+B) When in timeline mode

-C) When in timeline mode
+C) When actively sketching

-D) When using keyboard shortcuts
+D) When not actively sketching

 ---

-When not actively sketching
+D) When not actively sketching

 ///